-In our guide today, we will address several things you need to know about giving your exterior house a facelift.
+Our guide today will address several things you need to know about giving your exterior house a facelift.
 But before we get started, let’s discuss the reasons to repair and repaint the outside of your home.

 Benefits of Painting Your House Exterior

-Of course, exterior house painting requires a bit of work and significant investment.
-If you are hesitant regarding whether the value of applying a fresh coat of paint on your exterior home is worth the cost or not, the answer is: YES, it is.
+Of course, exterior house painting requires some work and significant investment.
+If you are hesitant regarding whether the value of applying a fresh coat of paint on your exterior home is worth the cost, the answer is: YES, it is.

 And here are the benefits;